MikeRogers0/Talks/slides/Docker-For-Developer-Happiness/slides.md

 <!--
 From there, can run this docker-compose up command & it'll just turn on everything we need.

+It'll even build the image if it needs to.
+So potentially the only setup notes you need in a project is "run with docker-compose up"
 -->

-# docker-compose makes it easier!
+# Docker Compose makes it easier!

 ```bash{0}
 $ docker-compose up